What Is Project Controls in Offshore Projects?

 3. Variance Decomposition

-When deviation occurs, it must be categorized:
+When deviation occurs, it needs to be decomposed.

 4. Forward-Looking Forecast Discipline

-Forecasting must answer one question:
+Forecasting should answer one management question:

 What is the expected final outcome if current conditions persist?